Homebuilding Insights

 Attic

-Attics are great for decor that isn’t temperature-sensitive, as long as you use airtight, stackable bins that keep out dust and pests.
+Attics can work well for decor that isn’t temperature-sensitive, especially when stored in airtight, stackable bins that keep out dust and pests.

 Under the Bed

-This underutilized space is ideal for delicate items like holiday pillows and blankets.
-It’s generally temperature controlled and keeps things out of reach of curious pets.
+This underutilized space is ideal for soft or delicate items like holiday pillows and blankets.
+It’s generally temperature-controlled and keeps things out of reach of curious pets.

 Guest Bedroom or Storage Closet

 Got a seldom-used bedroom or closet?
-These are perfect to store seasonal decor in clearly labeled bins.
+These are great options for seasonal decor when stored in clearly labeled bins.

 Shed

-Outdoor sheds offer extra space when your home is full, but always opt for airtight containers to prevent moisture and pests from damaging decorations.
+Outdoor sheds offer extra space when your home is full, but always use airtight containers to help prevent moisture and pests from damaging decorations.

 Invest in Proper Storage Solutions

-High-quality storage containers pay off year after year.
-Rather than tossing everything in cardboard boxes, consider:
+High-quality containers pay off year after year.
+Instead of relying on cardboard boxes, consider:

 • Stackable plastic bins with locking lids